vnsny-bia/VisitContactTrace/README.md

 * conduct visit-based contact tracing of the primary, secondary, and tertiary contacts of an "index" patient or visit staff member whose disease status is known to the user.

 This application **does not suggest causality** or confirm disease transmission routes.
-Rather, it provides a means to explore how infectious disease may spread expotentially among patients and visit staff if precautions are not put into place in a visit-based service delivery model such as a community-based healthcare setting.
+Rather, it provides a means to explore how infectious disease may spread exponentially among patients and visit staff if precautions are not put into place in a visit-based service delivery model such as a community-based healthcare setting.

 <img src="./inst/www/VNSNYCT-hexsticker.png" width="150" align="right"/>